Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Cons:

-• May not provide the same level of weather resistance as other types of door sweeps, such as rubber or vinyl
+• May not resist weather as well as rubber or vinyl sweeps

-• The thickness of the bristles may affect the clearance for doors that open over thick carpets or uneven floors
+• Bristle thickness can affect clearance over carpets or uneven floors

 6. Triple-fin door sweeps